 Cookery and Healthy Eating for Families has been one of 40 courses that are part of the ‘live local learn local’ community outreach programme, a programme aimed at people from Communities First areas in Cardiff, namely Splott, Ely, St. Mellons and Butetown.

-Ranging from family history to edible gardening, the programme reflects the full breath of the curriculum at the Cardiff Centre for Lifelong Learning, as well as introducing new areas to the curriculum.
+Ranging from family history to edible gardening, the programme reflects the full breath of the curriculum at Continuing & Professional Education, as well as introducing new areas to the curriculum.